-Lars Kunze is a Departmental Lecturer in Robotics in the Oxford Robotics Institute (ORI) and the Department of Engineering Science at the University of Oxford.
-At ORI, he leads the Cognitive Robotics Group (CRG).
+I am a Departmental Lecturer in Robotics in the Oxford Robotics Institute (ORI) and the Department of Engineering Science at the University of Oxford.
+At ORI, I leads the Cognitive Robotics Group (CRG).

-Dr Kunze received his PhD (Dr. rer. nat.) from the Technical University of Munich, Germany, in 2014.
-During his PhD, Lars worked on methods for naive physics and common sense reasoning in the context of everyday robot manipulation.
-He contributed to several national, European and international projects including RoboHow, RoboEarth, and the PR2 Beta program.
+I received my PhD (Dr. rer. nat.) from the Technical University of Munich, Germany, in 2014.
+During his PhD, I worked on methods for naive physics and common sense reasoning in the context of everyday robot manipulation.
+I contributed to several national, European and international projects including RoboHow, RoboEarth, and the PR2 Beta program.

-In May 2013, Lars was appointed as a Research Fellow in the Intelligent Robotics Lab at the School of Computer Science at Birmingham University.
-Here he worked on qualitative spatio-temporal models for perception planning and knowledge-enabled perception, contributing to the European research projects STRANDS and ALOOF.
+In May 2013, I was appointed as a Research Fellow in the Intelligent Robotics Lab at the School of Computer Science at Birmingham University.
+Here I worked on qualitative spatio-temporal models for perception planning and knowledge-enabled perception, contributing to the European research projects STRANDS and ALOOF.

-Dr Kunze’s research interests lie in the fields of robotics and artificial intelligence (AI).
-His goal is to enable robots to understand their surroundings, to act autonomously, and to explain their own behaviour in meaningful human terms.
-To this end, his research concerns the design and development of fundamental AI techniques for autonomous robot systems.
-He focusses on the combination of knowledge representation, reasoning, machine learning, and robot perception; motivated by applications in complex, real-world environments.
+My research interests lie in the fields of robotics and artificial intelligence (AI).
+My goal is to enable robots to understand their surroundings, to act autonomously, and to explain their own behaviour in meaningful human terms.
+To this end, my research concerns the design and development of fundamental AI techniques for autonomous robot systems.
+I focus on the combination of knowledge representation, reasoning, machine learning, and robot perception, motivated by applications in complex, real-world environments.